SobczakArtur/github-repositories-proxy/README.md

 # GitHub Repositories Proxy API

 A REST API that returns all non-fork GitHub repositories of a given user, including branch names and last commit SHA.
-Implemented as part of a recruitment task, strictly following the provided requirements.<br>
+Designed as a lightweight proxy over the GitHub REST API, following clean architecture and industry best practices.<br>
 <br>

 ### Stack